 The Housing Options Team submits an official rough sleeper estimate on an annual basis to the Ministry of Housing, Communities and Local Government.
 The most recent count, in November 2018, was 7 individuals rough sleeping in Stafford Borough.
 The data shows that the majority of our rough sleepers are consistently male.
-In 2018, for our most recent reporting, there were no female rough sleepers.

-For the last 2 years, all rough sleepers have been aged over 25.
+In 2018, for our most recent reporting, there were no female rough sleepers although we are now seeing an increase in female rough sleepers being reported weekly.
+All reported rough sleepers have been aged over 25.

 In the latest report, we had 2 individuals who were EU nationals with no recourse to public funds.
 Previously, all rough sleepers were UK nationals only.
-This has presented new challenges to the Housing Options Team who worked closely with adult social care and safeguarding in order to address the needs of vulnerable rough sleepers with no recourse to public funds.
+This has presented new challenges to the housing options team who worked closely with adult social care and safeguarding in order to address the needs of vulnerable rough sleepers with no recourse to public funds.